AutoJenny/blog/docs/README.md

    - [LLM Service Architecture](llm/architecture.md)
    - [Prompt Templates & Actions](llm/prompts.md)
    - [LLM API Reference](api/llm_api.md)
+   - **Format Template System:** Step-level format configuration with complete schema and LLM instruction integration.
+All format configuration is now unified and post-specific overrides have been removed.
    - **If a workflow LLM action fails because Ollama is not running, a Start Ollama button will appear in the error panel, allowing you to start Ollama directly from the workflow UI.
 This is now handled by a shared utility and works for all workflow LLM actions, regardless of which button or script is used.**

 5. **API Documentation**